GavinHaLab/ichorCNA_WDL/WDL/README.md

 "`tumorBai`"- Path to tumor bam.bai file.
 "`normalBam`"- Path to normal bam file.
 Can be null
 "`normalBai`"- Path to normal bam.bai file.
 Can be null
 "`normalPanel`"- Median corrected depth from panel of normals.
+Can specify the path to the file based on the genome used.
 Default: null.
 "`genomeBuild`"- hg19 or hg38 only, capitalization matters
 "`genomeStyle`"- "NCBI" when hg19 or "UCSC" when hg38